xwmx/search.sh/README.md

 Description:
   Search file conents in a directory subtree for a given pattern using the `grep` utility.
-By default, this is scoped to the current directory's subtree, making it the equivalent of `grep -r <pattern> .`.
-When the
-  <directory> argument is provided, find uses that directory as the subtree
+By default, this is scoped to the current directory's subtree.
+When the <directory> argument is provided, find uses that directory as the subtree root.

-  root.
+  This command calls `grep` with the following options:
+    -recursive
+    --color=auto
+    --line-number
+    --exclude-dir={.bzr,.cvs,.git,.hg,.svn}
+    -e "$pattern"
 ```

 ### locate